-A set of preliminary guidance has also been published to help businesses prepare for the new rules, including a helpful checklist to assist businesses assessing whether the new screening regime will apply to an investment.
-Further guidance is expected to follow later in the year.
+A suite of guidance documents has also been published to help businesses prepare for the new rules, including a helpful checklist to assist businesses assessing whether the new screening regime will apply to an investment and examples of the activities which fall within scope.

-The UK Government's announcement follows the recent adoption and/or strengthening of investment control rules globally and across a number of EU member states, including in Germany, Italy, France and Spain.
+The UK Government's announcement follows the recent adoption and/or strengthening of investment control rules globally, including across a number of EU member states, including in Germany, Italy, France and Spain.
 Following the adoption of Regulation (EU) 2019/452 of 19 March 2019, which established an EU-wide framework for screening foreign investments, further enhancement of investment controls may be expected in the EU.